-DROP TABLE IF EXISTS Employeesinfo
+dmSQL> DROP TABLE IF EXISTS Employeesinfo;

-3.58 DROP TABLESPACE
+3.64 DROP TABLESPACE

 The DROP TABLESPACE command removes a tablespace.
-Only a DBA or a SYSADM may execute the command.
+Only users with DBA, SYSDBA or SYSADM security privilege can execute the DROP TABLESPACE command.

 When dropping a tablespace, DBMaker automatically drops all logical files in the tablespace.
 Use operating system commands to manually remove the physical files that correspond to logical files and free the disk space.
 If a tablespace contains tables, drop all tables in the tablespace before dropping the tablespace.